philipstr01/sphere-ixd/README.md

 ### The Concept
 Emotional openness is an increasingly important topic in today's workplace culture.
 Employees want to be able to be open and authentic with their emotions and thoughts.
-To create a mutually respectful way of dealing with emotions, it is It is important that we have a space where we can reflect well and share our inner life in a safe framework.
+To create a mutually respectful way of dealing with emotions, it is important that we have a space where we can reflect well and share our inner life in a safe framework.

 Sphere creates such a safe framework and routines.
 Through regular reflection